 Our third Spokane-native, Tyler Johnson, was the 11th overall pick in the 2005 WHL Draft, which was made by his hometown team, the Spokane Chiefs.
 With the Chiefs, Johnson potted 282 points in 266 games but was overlooked by scouts due to his size.

 The 5-foot-8 Johnson went undrafted, but the talented skater was offered an opportunity and an entry-level contract in 2011 by the Lightning.
-Eight seasons and 93 playoff games later, Johnson has established himself as a fan favorite and playoff performer.
+Nine seasons and 116 playoff games later, Johnson has established himself as a fan favorite and playoff performer.

 1. T.J.
 Oshie